wp-cli/wp-cli/README.md

 Success: 34 transients deleted from the database.
 ```

-For a complete introduction, the [Quick Start guide](http://wp-cli.org/docs/quick-start/).
+For a complete introduction, read the [Quick Start guide](http://wp-cli.org/docs/quick-start/).
 If you already feel comfortable with the basics, jump into the [complete list of commands](http://wp-cli.org/commands/) for managing themes and plugins, importing and exporting data, performing database search-replace operations and more.

 ## Installing